Hunter71a/js-movie-seat-booking/README.md

 # js-movie-seat-booking

-This is a quick project to practice a vanilla JavaScript input form with limited DOM manipulation and use of local storage to create the basic actions of selecting seats from available seats and calculating a final price.
+This is a quick project to practice a JavaScript DOM manipulation and use of local storage to create the basic actions of selecting seats from available seats and calculating a final price.